ComplianceFebruary 06, 2026

 Legal requirements for starting a business: A checklist

-From business formation to developing a brand identity and executing a marketing strategy, launching a business demands a litany of steps and requirements that need to be completed.
+From entity formation to building a brand and executing a marketing strategy, launching a business demands a litany of steps and requirements that need to be completed.

-The specific obligations for initiating a business differ depending on the nature of the business and the location, encompassing the state, county, and city.
-It is essential to thoroughly examine the particular guidelines and regulations set forth by the state, county, and city where you plan to operate, as well as any additional requirements from relevant agencies concerning zoning, licensing, employment, permits, and taxes.
-The obligations also differ depending upon whether a legal entity is formed, and if so, which type of legal entity, and upon the state business entity law under which it is created.
+The specific obligations for forming a business differ depending on the nature of the business and the location, including state, county, and city requirements.
+It is essential to thoroughly examine the particular guidelines and regulations set forth by various levels of government where you plan to operate, as well as any additional requirements from relevant agencies concerning zoning, licensing, employment, permits, and taxes.
+The requirements will also differ based on whether you form a legal business entity, which type you choose, and the rules in the state where you operate.

-In this article, we provide a checklist of the legal requirements to starting a business.
+In this article, we provide a checklist of typical legal requirements to start a business.

 Select your company’s legal name

-When determining the legal name for a business, it is important to consider the guidelines set forth by the governing statute under which the entity was formed.
-These restrictions encompass specific requirements for permissible words, prohibited words, and the availability of the chosen name.
+When determining the legal name for a business, it is important to comply with the naming requirements in the state’s governing statute under which the entity was formed.
+These requirements encompass permissible words, prohibited words, and the availability of the desired name.

 For more information, see Selecting and protecting your company’s legal name.